Product separability for special cube complexes: Introduction

 The separability of a product of two convex-cocompact subgroups has also played an important role in the theory.
 Haglund and Wise proved that a cubulated group $G\acts \wt{X}$ is virtually special if and only if the hyperplane subgroups and products of two hyperplane subgroups (corresponding to pairs of intersecting hyperplanes) are separable in $G$ \cite[Theorem 9.19]{HaglundWise08}.
 Furthermore, Reyes proved that if $G\acts \wt{X}$ is a virtually special cubulated group then the product of any two convex-cocompact subgroups is separable in $G$ \cite[Theorem A.1]{OregonReyes23}.
 This was one of the ingredients in Reyes' theorem about virtual specialness of relatively hyperbolic cubulated groups \cite[Theorem 1.2]{OregonReyes23}.
 Going another step further, separability of products of three convex-cocompact subgroups was proved by the author in \cite[Proposition 4.13]{Shepherd23}, and this was a key tool in the proof of \cite[Theorem 1.2]{Shepherd23} about commanding convex elements.

 The separability of products of arbitrarily many subgroups has also been studied in certain contexts with ``hyperbolic-like'' behaviour.
 Ribes--Zalesskii proved separability for any product of finitely generated subgroups of a finite-rank free group \cite{RibesZalesskii93}.
 Minasyan proved separability for any product of quasiconvex subgroups in a QCERF hyperbolic group \cite{Minasyan06}, which applies to any hyperbolic cubulated group.
-This was generalized to the relatively hyperbolic setting by McClellan \cite{McClellan19} and Minasyan--Mineh \cite{MinasyanMineh23}.
-Theorem \ref{thm:prodsep} can also be applied in this setting; indeed, combining Theorem \ref{thm:prodsep} with \cite[Theorem 1.1]{SageevWise15} yields the following corollary.
-Note that Corollary \ref{cor:relhyp} also follows from \cite[Corollary 4.5]{McClellan19} and \cite[Theorem 1.1]{SageevWise15} together with the fact that convex-cocompact subgroups of virtually special cubulated groups are separable.
+This was generalized to the relatively hyperbolic setting by McClellan \cite{McClellan19} and Minasyan--Mineh \cite{MinasyanMineh25}.
+In particular, \cite[Corollary 4.5]{McClellan19} combined with \cite[Theorem 1.1]{SageevWise15} implies separability for any product of full relatively quasiconvex subgroups in a relatively hyperbolic virtually special cubulated group.
+One can also drop the fullness assumption in some situations, for example combining \cite[Theorem 1.8]{MinasyanMineh25} with \cite[Corollary 6.4]{SageevWise15} implies separability for any product of relatively quasiconvex subgroups in a cubulated group which is hyperbolic relative to virtually abelian subgroups (virtual specialness follows from \cite[Corollary 1.3]{OregonReyes23} in this case).
+In a slightly different direction, Mineh--Spriano showed separability for any product of stable subgroups in a virtually special cubulated group \cite{MinehSpriano24} -- in this case the subgroups exhibit ``hyperbolic-like'' behaviour but the ambient group might not.
+Combining Theorem \ref{thm:prodsep} with \cite[Proposition 4.2]{Genevois19}, we obtain the following generalization of Mineh--Spriano's result (in fact this also generalizes the result about full relatively quasiconvex subgroups mentioned above).